 Chemistry & Biobased Economy

 The chemical industry will face a number of important challenges in the upcoming years.
 Innovation will be a key element to reduce costs, to market new products and to contribute to the European and National climate goals.
-Our grant specialists see three major innovation topics that will contribute a sustainable future:
+Our grant specialists see three major innovation topics that will contribute a sustainable future.

 Flexible use of raw materials and resource efficiency

 New novel materials are critical to reduce our dependency on fossil fuels.
 In doing so, there is a large effort required to develop alternatives, key elements will be the sustainable and economic feasibility of these materials.
 The alternatives must be able to be manufactured safely and cost-effectively on a large scale.
 Think of developing and acquiring new (raw )materials from biomass, new bio-refining technologies, or the (photo)synthesis of molecules from CO2 (carbon capture and utilization).
-Besides national and regional funding, the BBI JU program offers specialized calls regarding this topic within Horizon 2020.
+Besides national and regional funding, the CBE JU program offers specialized calls regarding this topic within Horizon Europe.

 Smart and efficient production processes

 Electrification of the chemical industry will be a major challenge in the upcoming years.
 Due to the increase in the availability of renewable and sustainable electricity, large scale Power-to-X projects will become technically and economically feasible.
 The production of hydrogen via electrolysis will be one of the key elements.
 Investing in energy reducing and/or environmentally assets gives companies several opportunities to make use of fiscal incentives and grants.
-For example, Hezelburcht has experience with the FCH JU program that funds innovative hydrogen and fuel cell projects.

 Improve functionalities of chemical products

 There is a growing demand for personalized products.
 Chemical companies, pharmaceutical companies and point-of-care producers can responds to this trend by improving the functionality of chemical products.
 As a result, formulation and specialty materials will become increasingly complex.
-For example, projects focusing on innovative nanotechnologies, advanced materials, biotechnology & advanced manufacturing and processing can be subsidized by Horizon 2020 or national funding programs.
+For example, projects focusing on innovative nanotechnologies, advanced materials, biotechnology & advanced manufacturing and processing can be subsidized by Horizon Europe or national funding programs.